MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 ### Skills

 The wizards generate skillset and output field mappings based on options you select.
 You can modify a skillset's JSON definition to add more skills later.

+OCR and image analysis options are available for blobs and whole-file indexing in OneLake, assuming the default parsing mode.
+Shaper is added if you configure a knowledge store.
 Text Split and Text Merge are added for data chunking if you choose an embedding model, and for other skills if the granularity is set to pages or sentences.
-Shaper is added if you configure a knowledge store.

 | Skills | Import data wizard | Import and vectorize data wizard |
 |------|--------------------|----------------------------------|